Rahu in the 12th House

 Larisa Nazarova.
 Karmic Astrology

-You have worked a lot in the past.
-Now, isolate yourself!
-Your Fortune lies in solitude.
-This may be a hospital of a closed institution or a prison, but you are like an employee.
-Your Karma is to participate in the suffering of others.
+You have worked extensively in the past.
+Now, retreat into solitude!
+Your Fortune lies in seclusion.
+This may be a hospital in a closed institution or a prison, but you are an employee there.
+Your Karma is to partake in the suffering of others.
 Such a person must acquire secret knowledge, must receive secret gifts—they have earned it.
-And society dumps on such a person everything that others do not want to bear.
+And society heaps upon this person everything that others refuse to bear.

-Denis Kutalov.
+Denis Kutaev.
 Encyclopedia of Lunar Nodes in Houses

-Interest in occult subjects, frequent travels, living in various places; a person may suffer from heartburn, weak eyes, restless sleep or strange dreams; possible secret sources of income; a lower level of sexual satisfaction than necessary; the ability to serve others well.
-Ketu in the 6th house is a strong position of Ketu, indicating that among the entire family where this person was born, their position is the highest.
-These people can overcome the resistance of their opponents, they enjoy traveling abroad or living in luxury; they have good intuition, are reasonable, good in debates; they may have eye or dental diseases; these people are persistent in achieving their goals; usually, they want to walk their own path—and they do.
+Interest in occult subjects, frequent travels, living in various places; the person may suffer from heartburn, weak eyes, restless sleep or strange dreams; possible secret sources of income; a lower-than-desired level of sexual satisfaction; the ability to serve others well.
+Ketu in the 6th house is a strong position for Ketu, indicating that among all the family members where this person was born, their status is the highest.
+These people can overcome the resistance of their opponents, enjoy traveling abroad or live in luxury; they have good intuition, are sensible, and skilled in debates; they may have eye or dental issues; these people are persistent in achieving their goals; usually, they want to follow their own path—and they do.